oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

 2. Select **Directory Synchronization**,  Click on **...(Actions)** menu and Click on ***Run***
 3. Click ***Run*** (in the upper right of the page).
 4. Click the link which appears on top to track the instance.
 The track instance page appears.
 The Integration state should be processing or successful.
-Alternatively, you can track the instance by clicking on ***Home***, ***Observability*** and ***Instances***
+Alternatively, you can track the instance by clicking on ***Observability*** tab and then Select ***Instances*** tab
 5. Verify the csv file created in the File Server which contains new hire records.
 6. Run the Integration once again and notice the Scheduled Parameter Current Value which contains the last run date.
 This time you should see no records fetched.

-## Task 20: Congratulations
+## Task 20: Congratulations 🎉

-Congratulations!
+🎉 Congratulations on Completing the Hands-on Lab! 🎉

 You have used HCM Cloud adapter to get the new hire ATOM feeds and created a csv file in File server with all new hire entries.

-You may now **proceed to the next lab**.
+You've successfully completed the hands-on lab, mastering key skills in integrating Oracle HCM Cloud with external systems using Oracle Integration Cloud (OIC).
+Here's what you've achieved:

+**Integration with HCM Cloud:** You’ve learned how to subscribe to ATOM feeds and interact with HCM Cloud REST services to extract and manipulate employee data.

+**Data Transformation:** You’ve acquired the ability to transform HCM Cloud data into formats required by external systems, ensuring seamless data exchange.

+**Automated File Handling:** You’ve demonstrated proficiency in staging and securely transferring files via SFTP, a crucial skill for integrating with identity management systems.

+**Scheduling and Orchestration:** You’ve managed to schedule and automate the entire integration process, showcasing your understanding of OIC’s powerful scheduling capabilities.

 ## Learn More